sourced-bvba/blog/_posts/2017-04-07-java-ee-spring.md

 tags : [java]
 ---

 For years now there has been a lot of animosity between the Spring community and the Java EE community.
-This goes back to the beginning years of the Spring framework where the founder, Rod Johnson, fired off a couple of nasty shots towards the Java EE community.
-While I don't approve of his methods, one cannot deny that the Java EE ecosystem at that time really was a mess and really not much fun to work with.
+This goes back to the beginning years of the Spring framework.
+ONe cannot deny that the Java EE ecosystem at that time really was a mess and really not much fun to work with.
 Even Java EE supporters acknowledge that fact.

 But times have changed and so have the frameworks.
 Java EE 7 is arguably the best release of the EE specification to date and to be honest, the Spring framework has contributed a lot to the progress Java EE has made and vice versa.
 CDI and the Spring DI container are very similar and the EJB3 specification and Spring beans also have a lot in common.
 It's a symbiosis that has furthered the Java community as a whole and as such we're still the most popular server side programming platform.